“Collaborating for rights-respecting justice”

 These activities are underpinned and connected by communication and knowledge exchange work, which is focused on improving awareness of evidence in different forms, and supporting dialogue between different perspectives, types of knowledge and viewpoints.

-CYCJ is primarily funded by the Scottish Government and hosted by the University of Strathclyde.
+CYCJ is primarily funded by the Scottish Government and based at the University of Strathclyde.

 Get in touch via email@example.com or call 0141 444 8622.
 For media enquiries, please contact Charlotte Morris on 0141 444 8705 or firstname.lastname@example.org.